KnpLabs/KnpUserBundle/Resources/doc/index.md

 > When using Propel, the `user_class` key refers to the proxy class implementing
 > the FOSUserBundle interface.
 Thus, a fourth key named `propel_user_class`
-> is also required, refering to the actual model class.
+> is also required, referring to the actual model class.

 **Warning:**